 Antiretroviral Prophylactic Regimens for Women in Labor Not on Antiretroviral Therapy

 Because most maternal-to-child HIV transmission occurs shortly before or during labor, HIV-infected women who present in labor with no prior antiretroviral therapy can still derive significant benefit from receiving antiretroviral therapy.
 In this situation, the HIV-infected pregnant woman should immediately receive a loading dose of intravenous zidovudine (Retrovir) given as a 2 mg/kg loading dose over 1 hour, followed by a maintenance dose of 1 mg/kg/hour until birth.
-In resource-limited settings, intravenous zidovudine may not be available and studies have shown benefit with several oral regimens for maternal use at the time of delivery, including zidovudine alone, zidovudine plus lamivudine (Epivir), and nevirapine (Viramune).[,,] There are major concerns with given a single dose nevirapine to woman during delivery based on data showing a high rate of non-nucleoside reverse transcriptase inhibitor (NNRTI) resistance in both mother and child after only one dose or two doses of nevirapine.[,,] The development of resistance is thought to result from the long half-life of nevirapine, with significant blood levels detectable for up to 3 weeks after a single dose,[,] resulting essentially in prolonged monotherapy with an agent that has a low genetic barrier to resistance.
+If intravenous zidovudine is not available, the Perinatal guidelines recommend considering giving oral zidovudine, using a loading dose of 600 mg followed by 400 mg every 3 hours (until delivery)..
+The use of single-dose nevirapine given in labor is not reccommended as there as major concerns based on data showing a high rate of non-nucleoside reverse transcriptase inhibitor (NNRTI) resistance in both mother and child after only one dose or two doses of nevirapine.[,,,,] The development of resistance is thought to result from the long half-life of nevirapine, with significant blood levels detectable for up to 3 weeks after a single dose,[,] resulting essentially in prolonged monotherapy with an agent that has a low genetic barrier to resistance.
 Development of resistance may affect subsequent response to NNRTI-based regimens given for maternal therapy.
 In the United States, the perinatal guidelines recommends against administering any medications other than intravenous zidovudine to the HIV-infected pregnant woman during delivery.

 Cesarean Section for Women in Labor Not on Antiretroviral Therapy

-In this setting of an HIV-infected woman who presents in labor and has not received antenatal combination antiretroviral therapy, cesarean section would theoretically be warranted to reduce HIV transmission since the maternal HIV RNA level presumably would exceed 1,000 copies/ml; in this situation, however, the benefit of cesarean significantly would diminish after the onset of labor or rupture of membranes.
+For HIV-infected pregnant women, scheduled cesarean section is recommended at week 38 for when the HIV RNA level is greater than 1,000 copies/ml near delivery.
+In this setting of an HIV-infected woman who presents in labor and has not received antenatal combination antiretroviral therapy, cesarean section would be warranted to reduce HIV transmission since the maternal HIV RNA level presumably would exceed 1,000 copies/ml; in this situation, however, the benefit of cesarean significantly would diminish after the onset of labor or rupture of membranes.
 If possible, expert consultation regarding cesarean should be obtain in this setting, but given the urgency of the situation, this may not be feasible.
 A more detailed discussion of the indications for cesarean delivery is discussed in provided in the case Perinatal HIV Transmission and Route of Delivery.